networknt/json-schema-validator/doc/collector-context.md

 });
 ```

-However there might be usecases where we want to add a simple Object like String,Integer, etc into the Context.
+However there might be use cases where we want to add a simple Object like String, Integer, etc, into the Context.
 This can be done the same way a collector is added to the context.

 ```
 CollectorContext collectorContext = CollectorContext.getInstance();